RancorousGames/RancWorldLayers/README.md

 **Implementation Steps:**
 1.  **Implement `GetDebugTextureForLayer`:**
-    *   In `UMyWorldDataSubsystem`, create this function.
+    *   In `UWorldLayersSubsystem`, create this function.
 It will get the specified `UWorldDataLayer`.
     *   Inside the function, create a transient `UTexture2D` with the same resolution and a compatible pixel format.
     *   Lock the texture's mip data and `memcpy` the layer's `RawData` into the texture buffer.
 This creates a simple grayscale representation.
 2.  **Create Debug UMG Widget:**